 | Santander | You must report the unexpired lease term to us and await our instructions if: 1. the unexpired term assumed by our valuer is between 55 and 82 years, but the actual unexpired term differs by more than one year (whether longer or shorter); or 2. the unexpired term assumed by our valuer is more than 82 years but the actual unexpired term is less than 82 years; or 3. no valuation report is provided However, we will not accept a lease where on expiry of the mortgage: (i) less than 50 years remain and all or part of the loan is repaid on an interest-only basis: or (ii) less than 30 years remain and the loan is repaid on a capital and interest basis We will accept a lease that has been extended under the provisions of the Leasehold Reform Act 1993 provided statutory compensation would be available to the leaseholder. |

-After lengthy negotiations with the landlord of her leasehold flat in Watton, Millie started the lease extension process just as the lease was nearing the all-important eighty-year threshold.
-The legal work completed in January 2009.
-The landlord’s fees were negotiated to about 450 pounds.
+In the wake of 6 months of lengthy correspondence with the freeholder of her ground floor flat in Watton, Imogen started the lease extension process just as the lease was coming close to the all-important 80-year threshold.
+The lease extension was finalised in August 2013.
+The landlord’s charges were negotiated to approximately 450 GBP.